Improve Your Child’s Reading Skills Test Scores

 Parents whose children fall into this underperforming category need to know how to develop reading skills that will prepare them for the rigors of middle and high school coursework.
-Let’s take a closer look at three specific states where standardized reading scores have been especially disappointing, to see what is causing the issues.
+Let’s take a closer look at what tends to cause deficits in reading skills.
 Then, we’ll focus on some ways to improve student achievement in reading.

 The Root Causes of Reading Issues

 Outside of a diagnosed reading disability, problems with student reading usually come down to one or more of these three main issues:

 - decoding issues